April 1, 2023 - Kevin Tu

 Call centers are often considered “soft” resources for scammers to post as a legitimate customer and learn personal details that can be used to commit additional acts of fraud elsewhere.

-Without the right customer identification tools and processes in place, as well as a way to detect high-level patterns and prevent activities before they happen, call center fraud will continue to create challenges for companies and their customers.
+Without the right customer identification tools and processes in place, as well as a way to detect high-level patterns and prevent activities before they happen, call center fraud will continue to create challenges for financial services companies and their customers.

 What Does Call Center Fraud Look Like?